How We Work

 What do you mean by carbon containment?

 We use “carbon containment” to refer to activities that remove, mitigate, and/or sequester carbon dioxide and other greenhouse gases.
-We focus on carbon containment methods that either enhance or are additional to natural processes such as photosynthesis.
+We focus our scientific research and educational efforts on carbon containment methods that either enhance or are additional to natural processes such as photosynthesis.

 What kind of work does the CC Lab do?
 What has it done in the past?

-The CC Lab is a 501(c)(3) non-profit that advances the design, testing, and implementation of novel and neglected carbon containment.
+The CC Lab is a 501(c)(3) non-profit.
+Our scientific research and educational activities advance the design, testing, and implementation of novel and neglected carbon containment.
 We seek to support not just one stakeholder but entire ecosystems with rigorous research, analysis, and initiative-building.

 In our first four years, we’ve: